Elyoya

 Javier Prades Batalla (born 13 March 2000), better known as Elyoya, is a Spanish professional League of Legends player for Movistar KOI.

+He is the player with the most LEC titles without ever playing for G2 Esports or Fnatic, with four championships.
+He was named Finals MVP once (Spring 2025) and earned First Team All-Pro honors three times.
+Additionally, he won a Superliga title, being named both Finals and Season MVP in Summer 2020.

 Professional career

 2020 season

 After spending two months at the Movistar Riders Academy, Elyoya was promoted to the first team in October 2019, making his debut in the Iberian Cup at the end of the month.

 He made his debut in Superliga Orange on January 23, 2020 against G2 Arctic.
 The team placed third in the spring split qualifying for the playoffs.
 In the playoffs, after comfortably beating Team Queso and MAD Lions Madrid in the quarterfinals and semifinals, respectively, lost to Vodafone Giants in the final 2–3.
 Despite the defeat, Elyoya managed to take the Rookie of the Split.

 For the summer split the team was in first place, losing only 4 games.
 Elyoya's performance earned him seven MVP's of the game, the one with the most in the split.
 In the playoffs Riders beat Cream Real Betis 3–0 in the semifinal and another 3–0 against G2 Arctic in the final.
 Elyoya won the MVP of the split with 70% of the votes.